 An MBA project that developed novel recommendations to improve the doctor-patient experience at the Cleveland Clinic.
-Changes in legislation and implementation of HCAHPS as well as market competition is creating a situation where hospitals need to be more than just medical providers.
+Changes in legislation and implementation of HCAHPS as well as market competition are creating situations where hospitals need to be more than just medical providers.
 They are in the hospitality industry as well as the hospital industry.

-Learn more about the project and our nomination for a global design competition at Core77.
+Learn more about our nomination for a global design competition at Core77.

 I was a partner of an entrepreneurial team whose goal was to create a catalog of hospital products.
 This is another angle in solving patient experience changes in health care by a product-driven solution.

-We were part of the inaugural class of Bizdom, a Cleveland accelerator, a fine organization that helped us further develop our product and business model.
+We were part of the inaugural class of Bizdom, a Cleveland business accelerator created by Dan Gilbert, a fine organization that helped us further develop our product and business model.